 This course is designed for students who are in the AFA music performance program.
 Students must meet all course proficiencies before moving on to the next level.
 Instruction is delivered weekly in a one-hour private lesson designed to help students gain comprehensive teaching and playing skills required in the professional music industry.
 The focus is on snare drum, two- and fourmallet keyboards, multiple percussion, timpani, and drum set.
 Meeting times are arranged to fit the student's and instructor's schedules.
-Students must pass co-requisite MUSC-1000 in order to receive a passing grade in applied lessons.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.
+(2/0/0/0/0/0/0/0/0/0/0)

-MUSC-1110 Keyboarding Skills I
+Keyboarding Skills I